cc-archive/cc-svn-migration/README.md

 To run the conversion, use the cc.rules file in this repository against the CC svn repo.
 Note that you run it directly on the local svn DB files, not via http.
 The logs folder contains logs for the conversion we ran, just in case those are useful at any point in the future.

+Once the git repositories are created locally, remote GitHub repositories are created and uploaded to--see the create-gh-repos and logs/upload-log.* files For details/logs.
 Note that we renamed some of the repos when uploading to GitHub, because of naming conflicts or for clarity.